TimeLineAnnotator/desktop/README.md

 ---

 TiLiA (TimeLine Annotator) is an open-source GUI for producing and displaying complex annotations over video and audio files.
-It is a full-featured but easy to use set of tools for researchers and enthusiasts to better analyze their media of interest without needing to rely on textual representations (like music scores).
+It is a full-featured but easy-to-use set of tools for researchers and enthusiasts to better analyze their media of interest without needing to rely on textual representations (like music scores).
 It is written in Python, using the PyQt library for its GUI.

-TiLiA allows user to annotate media files is primarily through timelines of various types.
+TiLiA allows users to annotate media files primarily through timelines of various types.
 Each one provides different tools and enables specific annotations and visualizations.
 Currently, there are four types of timelines (hierarchy, marker, beat and harmony) but many more are planned.

 Some examples of what TiLiA visualizations look like: